poppingtonic/ice/docs/index.md

 #### Classifying individual paragraphs using `classify`

 Let's start by just classifying whether the first paragraph answers a question.
 To do this, we'll use a new agent method, `classify`.
-It takes a context, a question, and a list of choices, and returns a choice, a choice probability, and for some agent implementations an explanation.
+It takes a prompt and a list of choices, and returns a choice, a choice probability, and for some agent implementations an explanation.

 Our single-paragraph classifier looks like this: